closeicon

 Photo: Jonathan Lovekin

-1. Sarah Mann Yeager’s pistachio, walnut and honey baklava is easier than it looks and perfect for a crowd.
-A little goes a long way — pair with espresso shots or mint tea.
+1. Sarah Mann Yeager’s pistachio, walnut and honey baklava is easier than it looks and perfect for a crowd as a little goes a long way.
+Pair with espresso shots or mint tea.

-2. Continuing with a pastry theme, Joanna Nissim’s deliciously indulgent and perfectly parev knafeh is a huge treat that everyone wlll adore.
-A rosewater, scented creamy, cheesy base (made entirely without dairy) is topped with crunchy kadaif pastry.
+2. Continuing with a pastry theme, Joanna Nissim’s deliciously indulgent and perfectly parev knafeh is a gooey treat that everyone will adore.
+The rosewater-scented creamy, cheesy base (made entirely without dairy) is topped with crunchy kadaif pastry.
 Utterly delicious and a stunning showstopper everyone will be wowed by.

-3. There’s plenty of fruit around at this time of the year and pears are at their best.
+3. There’s plenty of fruit around at this time of the year with pears at their perfect best.
 Silvia Nacamulli’s pretty pear and almond spelt tart has a gorgeous nutty-tasting spelt pastry base topped with perfectly matched pears and almonds.
 Serve warm or room temperature.

 4. Combine those pears with another seasonal special — apples — in Fabienne Viner-Luzzato’s French favourite, apple and pear crème brûlée.
 A creamy vanilla custard topped with crunchy, caramelised sugar make for the ultimately indulgent option.